Nate Lowe Player Props: Rangers vs. Padres

 Padres Pitching Rankings

-- The Padres have the second-ranked team ERA across all league pitching staffs (3.78).
+- The Padres have a 3.74 team ERA that ranks first among all league pitching staffs.

+- Padres pitchers combine to surrender 117 total home runs at a clip of 1.1 per game (to rank 12th in the league).

-- His most recent time out was on Tuesday against the Pittsburgh Pirates, when the righty threw 4 1/3 innings, surrendering seven earned runs while allowing eight hits.
+- In his most recent time out on Wednesday, the lefty went six innings against the Pittsburgh Pirates, giving up one earned run while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.